LadybirdBrowser/ladybird/Documentation/GettingStartedContributing.md

 * By checking the [issue tracker](https://github.com/LadybirdBrowser/ladybird/issues).
 * Manually, by using the browser as you normally would.
 * By finding failing WPT tests on [WPT.fyi](https://wpt.fyi/results/?label=master&product=ladybird).
 Note that while fixes are welcome, you don't need to submit issue reports for individual tests.
+* By finding WPT tests on [WPT.fyi](https://wpt.fyi/results/?label=master&product=ladybird) that are [timing out in Ladybird](https://wpt.fyi/results/?product=ladybird&q=status%3Atimeout).
+For a real-world walk-through of doing that from start to finish with an actual timing-out-in-Ladybird test case, see the [“Fixing a WPT timeout in Window.postMessage()”](https://www.youtube.com/watch?v=X4S9afzRTXs) “browser hacking” video.

+If you’re not necessarily already a proficient C++ programmer, beginning by troubleshooting WPT tests may be the very best way to get started contributing to the project — especially if you _do_ already have some proficiency with frontend JavaScript code.

+That’s because without even knowing any C++ at all, you can still — by working just with the JavaScript code in the WPT test source — get a long way toward isolating the cause of a particular WPT test failure or timeout.
+And that alone can be a very big help to other contributors who can then follow up on your work by digging further into the related C++ code.

+That said, if you _do_ want to start learning some C++ programming yourself, then working from a WPT test case may be the very best way for you on your own to start — by getting an understanding of how and where the JavaScript code in the WPT test ends up calling into the related C++ code in the Ladybird sources — and then start fixing the underlying problem in the C++ code on your own.

 The list of [beginner-friendly issues](https://github.com/LadybirdBrowser/ladybird/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) is usually very short, and there currently isn't a strict roadmap of issues to address first.
 It is ultimately up to you to choose a task that you feel comfortable working on.